rebplane/msc/README.md

 ## Documentation for MSC 2.0

-The documentation was written by rickyboy320 and converted to restructuredText by rebplane.
+The documentation and updates were written by rickyboy320 and CreepaShadowz and converted to restructuredText by rebplane.

 You can access the readthedocs site here: https://msc-documentation.readthedocs.io/en/latest/index.html